tenstorrent/tt-metal/docs/source/get_started/get_started.rst

 Getting Started
 ===============

-Metal is designed with the needs for non-ML and ML use cases.
+TT-Metalium is designed with the needs for non-ML and ML use cases.

 The GitHub page for the project is located here: https://github.com/tenstorrent-metal/tt-metal